This article reviews the collagen peptides powder from Orgain®, whose plant-based protein powders I’m very familiar with.

 Does collagen make you gain weight?

-On the contrary, collagen can assist with your weight loss goals.
+Collagen peptide powder is very unlikely to cause you weight gain.
+On the contrary, it can assist with your weight loss goals.

 Being a protein, collagen can keep you feeling satiated or full for longer periods than foods with carbs or fats in them.
 (15)